-The US BCSD has a lengthy track record in implementing facilitated collaboration projects to address By-Product Synergy, primarily focused on waste reduction and reuse opportunities.
+The US BCSD has a lengthy track record in implementing facilitated collaboration projects, primarily focused on waste reduction and reuse opportunities.
 This work has demonstrated that industry-led collaborations can grow in value, lasting years, or even decades, and are capable of accomplishing long-term results.
 Shifting the focus to water management is expected to yield comparable successes.

 The US BCSD participates in the World Business Council (WBCSD) project to define best practice watershed engagement strategies and approaches.
 The WBCSD has recently launched this project to identify and document global leading practices for water impact mitigation and watershed engagement strategies.
 This project is aimed at increased understanding and accelerating company participation in watershed approaches to sustainable water management; approaches that meet the needs of business, add value, and are practical to implement.